serverless/dashboard/docs/integrations/aws.md

 ## AWS Account Infrastructure updates and data collection

-The following is an overview of the changes Serverless Console makes to your AWS Infastructure, including IAM Roles, and the data it collects, when you add an AWS Integration.
+The following is an overview of the changes Serverless Console makes to your AWS Infrastructure, including IAM Roles, and the data it collects, when you add an AWS Integration.

 ### IAM Roles

 Serverless Console configures three IAM Roles when adding your AWS Account.
-Where possible the least privileges are applied and [detailed comments](https://github.com/serverless/console/blob/main/instrumentation/aws/iam-role-cfn-template.yaml) are maintained about the premissions.
+Where possible the least privileges are applied and [detailed comments](https://github.com/serverless/console/blob/main/instrumentation/aws/iam-role-cfn-template.yaml) are maintained about the permissions.

 - `ServerlessRole` - The primary role used for the setting up general infrastructure.